-The main objective of BugWright2 research project is to develop an adaptable autonomous robotic solution for servicing ship outer hull and demonstrate its capabilities and benefits against traditional techniques to shipping industry.
-The core concept of BugWright2 is to combine the survey capabilities of autonomous Micro Air Vehicles, small Autonomous Underwater Vehicles and magnetic-wheeled crawlers directly operating on the hull surface.
-The detailed information provided by the utilized robotic systems will be integrated into a real-time visualization and decision-support user-interface taking advantage of virtual reality technologies.
+The main objective of BUGWRIGHT2 research project was to develop an adaptable autonomous robotic solution for servicing ship outer hull and demonstrate its capabilities and benefits against traditional techniques to shipping industry.
+The core concept of BUGWRIGHT2 is to combine the survey capabilities of autonomous Micro Air Vehicles, small Autonomous Underwater Vehicles and magnetic-wheeled crawlers directly operating on the hull surface.
+The detailed information provided by the utilised robotic systems will be integrated into a real-time visualisation and decision-support user-interface taking advantage of virtual reality technologies.

-The capabilities and benefits of the BugWright2 solution is planned to be demonstrated in the shipping industry by offering experimental commercial services for robotic ship outer hull inspection and cleaning to the community.
+The capabilities and benefits of the BUGWRIGHT2 solution has begun to be demonstrated in the shipping industry by offering experimental commercial services for robotic ship inner parts and outer hull inspection and cleaning to the community.